-Next, we head to the Venetian town consisting of a maze of tiny streets, with markets, tourist shops, coffee shops and houses where real Corfiotes live.
+We spend the remainder of the morning exploring Corfu Old Town.
 Ruled by Venetian nobility from 1386 to 1797, much of the town's architecture reflects their long occupation and Corfu is much more Italian than anywhere else in Greece.
 In the area known as Campiello, the town is built on a hill, giving the added complication of steps and curved streets.
 Despite the hill and the lack of any water, the whole place is very reminiscent of Venice, with tall buildings, little squares and washing lines strung across narrow alleys, indeed the New Fortress still bears the insignia of the Venetian Republic.
-Despite its predominately Venetian air, the Campielo quarter is home to the Byzantine Museum housed in the fifteenth-century Panaghia Antivouniotissa (Our Lady Opposite The Mountain) church.
-The museum contains one of Greece's most extensive collections of Byzantine artefacts.
-Apart from a very wide selection of Byzantine icons, an altar-cloth from Russia, along with Michael Damaskenos' Icon of Saints Sergius and Bacchus, and St Justina, form particular highlights of the museum's collection.
+Our walk includes a visit to the Church of Agios Spyridon, a small 16th-century basilica decorated with magnificent frescoes and containing the remains of Corfu's patron saint, Spyridon.
 We end our tour outside the Palace of St Michael and St George.
 The palace was once home to Corfu's British rulers and it is considered the finest of the British buildings in Corfu and one of its landmarks.

-The remainder of the afternoon is at leisure.
+The afternoon is at leisure.
 You may wish to visit the Corfu Museum of Asian Art.
 Housed within the palace, the museum is home to a stunning collection of artefacts including Chinese, Japanese and Central Asian nomadic art.
+Alternatively you may wish to visit the Byzantine Museum which is housed in the fifteenth-century Panaghia Antivouniotissa (Our Lady Opposite The Mountain) church.